TimeWarpEngineering/timewarp-state/Documentation/Partials/Terminology.md

 In UML they are "Signal".
 In Command Pattern they are "Command"
 In MediatR they are `Request`
-In Blazor-State we call them `Actions` when they are handled on the Client and `Requests` if they handled on the Server.
+In TimeWarp.State we call them `Actions` when they are handled on the Client and `Requests` if they handled on the Server.

 ### Reducer/**Handler**/Executor